 - Writing the Novel

-The Senior Project is designed to offer students the opportunity to pursue a serious learning experience outside the traditional setting of the classroom.
+The Senior Project is designed to offer students the opportunity to pursue a serious learning experience outside the traditional setting of the classroom during the final three weeks of the senior year.
 The Senior Project covers a wide range of educational activities.
 The project, designed by the student, provides an opportunity to pursue special activities, and it may be completed on or away from the campus.
 Projects may involve the development of a new skill, the pursuit of an academic research project, mastery of a musical piece, creation of a work of art, or service to the community.

 Some examples of Senior Projects include: